 When your body senses a stimulus it has to react to, a signal is sent from your visual sensors (the eyes) via neurons to the brain.
 These signals are then processed by the central nervous system and a decision is made.
 The signal from the brain is then sent through the efferent motoric neurons to the muscles, which then execute the instruction.
 All of this happens almost instantly.

 Is there actually a difference between a reaction and a reflex?
-Our evolution equipped us with reflexes, which are used to protect us from things that can harm us.
-Reflexes are usually involved in a negative feedback loop, and act to help return the body to its normal functional stability.
-Since they need to happen faster than an actual reaction, the signals go directly through the spinal cord and do not involve our brain.
+In short, yes.
+Whereas reactions enable us to respond to all kinds of stimuli, reflexes are specifically designed to protect us from harm.
+Since these need to be processed faster than an actual reaction, the signals go directly through the spinal cord and do not involve our brain.
 In contrast, our reactions need to be processed through the brain first.
-While this is more time consuming, it makes more fine motoric movements possible.

 How to improve reaction times

 Quick reactions aren’t just useful for sprinters; being able to react quickly to stimuli is a helpful skill for many sports and activities.
 And the good news is that it’s a strength you can improve.
 Here are four ways how:

 1. Sprints on signal

 Get a friend or training partner to help you practice sprinting from an explosive signal.
 Keep the timings irregular to really test your reactions.
 Over time, your body will learn to process stimuli faster.

 2. Technique training

 When you practice exercises slowly, your body gets used to the movements and remembers them.
 When it comes to performing them at speed, your brain and body already know the drill; you don’t even have to think, you just react.

 Being explosive is important for good reactions.
 Plyometric exercises like Squat Jumps and Split Lunges force your muscles to exert maximum force as quickly as possible, developing explosive strength and power.